umurangamirwa/Blog/README.md

 ## Created by:Umuranamirwa Marie Claire
 ## Description
 This is an application that allows a writer to publish blogs and users can view and comment on the blogs posted.
+### Setup/Installation Requirements
+To clone this click here
+## Run this command lines in your terminal:
+* in database:ip2=# \dt shows tables
+* To see one of table just write ip2/ SELECT * FROM name of table;
+* ./start.sh
+* python3.6 manage.py shell